JuiceFW/JuiceFW/README.md

   - Vkontakte page parser with telegram notification when updating.
   - VKDumper without access_token VK pages.
   - Discord Self Bot (restrictions are possible)
+  - Data collection from Yandex.Metrica and Yandex.
+Direct, with subsequent entry into the MySQL database.

 I am able to use libraries such as:
   - Requests